ScottMorse/ScottMorse/README.md

 Hi, I'm Scott!

 I do use AI to help me work, but I don't use it to talk to you, so none of what is written here was generated.
+My profile picture is also not AI but made by the same artist that designed the `bun-workspaces` [mascot](https://bunworkspaces.com/lore).

 ### Experience and Stack